-- Retrieve the pax6 protein of the zebrafish: zebrafish pax6 protein fasta.txt. - Paste the sequence in the BLAST window under "Enter Query Sequence"
+- Retrieve the pax6 protein of the zebrafish by copying it from zebrafish\pax6\protein.txt. - Paste the sequence in the BLAST window under "Enter Query Sequence"

 The Pax6 sequence can now be compared to various datasets of protein sequences in various databases.